Search within:

 Opportunities to give back, learn from each other, and inspire the next generation remind us of what we have accomplished, how far we have come, and where we are going.
 Our professional identity as healthcare providers is not cast at graduation but molded along the continuum we walk.
 The Dublin Medical Academy has shaped me and my peers in ways most of us had not anticipated.
 I now see how my development as a future pediatrician through a set of lenses shaped by many things along this path I have chosen.

-To get a first-hand glimpse of the Medical Academy in action, watch the video below, which was produced by Ohio University undergraduate Anna Schneider.
+Hear more from former Medical Academy scholars and get a first-hand look at the Medical Academy in action in the videos below, produced by Ohio University undergraduate Anna Schneider.